Logarithmic Fulton--MacPherson configuration spaces: Moduli space of points on expansions

-\item The moduli space $\logProd$ coincides with $Y_r$. \end{enumerate} \end{proposition} We prove this proposition in several steps.
-We first recall the definition of a logarithmic blow-up \cite[1.3.3]{kato}, \cite[III.2.6]{Ogus}, restated in the language of Artin fans. \begin{definition} A \emph{logarithmic blow-up} $\bl{\cal{I}}{X} \to X$ is the fs-pullback of a modification of Artin fans $\widetilde{\A_X} \to \A_X$ along the morphism $X \to \A_X$, where the modification $\widetilde{\A_X} \to \A_X$ is, \'etale locally, induced by the toric blow-up in some coherent sheaf of monomial ideals. \end{definition} \begin{remark} A logarithmic blow-up is a blow-up as the morphism $X \to \A_X$ is strict and flat, and fs-pullbacks along a strict morphism coincide with scheme-theoretic pullbacks. \end{remark} We prove a lemma where the distinction between a scheme-theoretic pullback and an fs-pullback is crucial. \begin{lemma} Given a morphism of logarithmic schemes $f \colon Y \to X$, the fs-pullback of a logarithmic blow-up $\bl{\cal{I}}{X} \to X$ along $f$ coincides with the strict transform.
+Let $X$ be a logarithmically smooth scheme.
+Consider a logarithmic modification $\widetilde{X} \to X$ induced by a \emph{star subdivision} $\widetilde{\Sigma_X} \to \Sigma_X$ \cite[Definition~3.3.13]{cls}: this subdivision corresponds to toric blow-ups on each toric chart.
+This is an example of a log blow-up introduced in \cite[Section~1.3.3]{kato}: log blow-ups are induced by subdivisions of $\Sigma_X$ into domains of linearity of a piecewise linear function $\phi$ on $\Sigma_X$ \cite{molcho-pand-schmitt}. \begin{remark} A log blow-up is a blow-up as the morphism $X \to \A_X$ is strict and flat, and fs-pullbacks along a strict morphism coincide with scheme-theoretic pullbacks. \end{remark} We state a lemma where the distinction between a scheme-theoretic pullback and an fs-pullback is crucial. \begin{lemma}[Log blow-ups are stable under base change] Given a morphism of logarithmic schemes $f \colon Y \to X$, the fs-pullback along $f$ of a logarithmic blow-up $\widetilde{X} \to X$ coincides with the strict transform $\widetilde{Y}$.